modernmt/DataCollection/baseline/baseline.md

 * First line: `<source language identifier><tab><target language identifier>`
 * Remaining lines: `<source word><tab><target word>`

 Some dictionaries are available in Bitextor and some in the `dicts` folder in this repository.
-See instructions in the appendix how to create a dictionary for a reverse language direction.
+Additional instructions are available how to create a dictionaries for [new translation directions](/baseline/dictionary.md) and [reverse translation directions](/baseline/dictionary.md#creating-dictionaries-for-reverse-language-directions) from existing dictionaries.

 The resulting `en-de.sent` file has 5 columns: source URL, target URL, source text, target text, and hunalign score.
 The columns can be extracted into individual files using the `cut` command, e.g. `cut -f 3 en-de.sent` to extract the source text.